SamuelSwartzberg/flashcardifying_text_temp/phil.md

 To Ásta, gender is a property where people are tracking widely different base properties to confer the conferred property, but have the (often false) idea that tracking one thing tracks the other things automatically.
 Things that people may be tracking to confer gender: role in societal organization, in presentation of the body, in prepation of food, in biological reproduction, as sexual partner
 Since gender is tracked via a variety of different base properties, people may not always get conferred the same gender.
 E.g. if sexual availability is being tracked by men, a lesbian woman may not get conferred the social property of woman.
-If one is not eligible to marry, but the person marries one anyway without noticing (thus failing to track the base property), the conferralist account says one will be ⟮c+;married anyway (since conferral only relies on the perception of the property)⟯ - mirroring reality, where one would also be treated as married.
+If one is not eligible to marry, but the person marries one anyway without noticing (thus failing to track the base property), the conferralist account says one will be ⟮married anyway (since conferral only relies on the perception of the property)⟯ - mirroring reality, where one would also be treated as married.

 ####### power to confer